Web design and web development can sometimes merge into one. Especially with all the website builders and templates out there today.

 Or with an e-commerce website, products will be added on a daily basis or update and deleted if necessary.

 To be able to edit and update your website, you need means to do this.
-We at Canny use WordPress.
+We use WordPress for every website we build at Canny.
 WordPress is a content management system that’s extremely flexible.
 Depending on your website requirements, all the important areas of your website can be made editable and editable.

 To update a page or blog post on your website, with WordPress, you simply log in to the admin panel it provides and from there you can see all posts and pages.
 From here you click through to them and you will see all the text that makes up the webpage.